goodevilgenius/droplogger/CONTRIBUTING.md

 ## Code of Conduct

 I have a [Code of Conduct](CODE_OF_CONDUCT.md) for this project.
 Any comments on any issues or pull requests (or commit messages) that violate that code of conduct will be ignored and deleted.

+## Current state

+The application is currently very usable, and stable.
+The command-line scripts, `droplogger` and `drop-a-log`, work as intended, and the `droplogger.drop_a_log` module works well to add new entries programatically from within another python application.

+However, both `droplogger.py` and `drop_a_log.py` are both very messy.
+Some more code reorganization is definitely needed.

+I'm currently tracking these sorts of issues through [Code Climate](https://codeclimate.com/github/goodevilgenius/droplogger/issues).
+I have also [added several GitHub issues](https://github.com/goodevilgenius/droplogger/issues?q=is%3Aissue+is%3Aopen+label%3Acode-climate) based on CodeClimate's analysis.

+If anyone would like to tackle some of these issues, they would be welcome to do so.
+It will require some code reorganization, however, so if you intend to try and clean up some of the code, please comment on an appropriate issue (or [open a new issue](https://github.com/goodevilgenius/droplogger/issues/new)) to discuss what type of reorganization you think would be beneficial.
+I'd hate for someone to put in a lot of effor to clean up some of my code, open up a PR, and I have to reject the entire thing because it's going in a completely different route than I intended.

+I intend to make no breaking changes to the command-line scripts between 1.0 and 2.0, however, there may be breaking changes to the API during that time.